-If you're searching for the cute and silent type, these well-known "quiet" breeds could be a perfect canine match.
+If you're looking for a strong silent type, these well-known quiet breeds could be your perfect canine match.

 Renowned as the "barkless dog," the Basenji instead makes a noise akin to a yodel when it gets excited.
 Though not a barker, this entertaining canine is high-energy and can be quite the ham if allowed.